simplex-chat/simplex-chat/blog/20240314-simplex-chat-v5-6-quantum-resistance-signal-double-ratchet-algorithm.md

 - tap Allow PQ encryption
 - exchange several messages back and forth with that contact - the quantum resistant double ratchet will kick in after 3-6 messages (depending on how many messages you send in each direction), you will see the notice in the chat once it enables.

-## Next for PQ crypto - all direct chats, small groups and security audit
+## Next for post-quantum crypto - all direct chats, small groups and security audit

 We will be making quantum resistance default for all direct chats in v5.7, and they will be upgraded for all users without any action.